ruslanmv/ruslanmv.github.io/_posts/2021-06-15-Quantum-Computing-With-Tensorflow.md

 We explores gradient calculation algorithms for the expectation values of quantum circuits.

 Calculating the gradient of the expectation value of a certain observable in a quantum circuit is an involved process.
-Expectation values of observables do not have the luxury of having analytic gradient formulas that are always easy to write downâ€”unlike traditional machine learning transformations such as matrix multiplication or vector addition that have analytic gradient formulas which are easy to write down.
+Expectation values of observables do not have the luxury of having analytic gradient formulas that are always easy to write down unlike traditional machine learning transformations such as matrix multiplication or vector addition that have analytic gradient formulas which are easy to write down.
 As a result, there are different quantum gradient calculation methods that come in handy for different scenarios.
 This tutorial compares and contrasts two different differentiation schemes.

 ## Setup